 Poetry in Music and Dance

 There is so much poetry in dance, in the way bodies sidle up to one another and barely touch and then move away, only to come back around and move together suggestively, still holding back, still mostly eyes, still only hints at what could happen if both bodies fully engaged.
-There is love and loss and poise and danger.
-There is heart on sleeve, and … Continue reading Poetry in Music and Dance
+There is love and loss … Continue reading Poetry in Music and Dance

 “Mommy, Can I Dance in a Dumpster?”